barbarakogus/barbarakogus/README.md

 ✍️ About me

-I am a Brazilian living in Sweden.<br>
-I graduated in Forest Engineering in 2011, and since I moved to Sweden, I have been studying programming.<br>
+I am a Full-stack Javascript developer with a background in forest engineering.<br> I have been studying programming for the last two years, and recently I graduated from Salt Bootcamp.<br>
 Any help or tips is always welcome!<br>

 📬 Contact